koshkin-ccna/sysadmin-playbook/README.md

 This playbook uses three roles from cloudalchemy, so you have to install them before running this playbook.

 ### monitoring-netdata.yml

-This playbook installs Netdata and configures notification for local machine.
-Easy to use basic real-time monitoring of the localhost.
-It has prometheus-like built-in exporter if you want to screpe data from netdata.
+This playbook installs Netdata and configures the notification for the local machine.
+Real-time monitoring from the web interface on port 19999 of the localhost.
+It has a prometheus-like builtin exporter if you want to scrape data from netdata.

 > Netdata is an open source tool to visualize and monitor real-time metrics, optimized to accumulate all types of data, such as CPU usage, disk activity, SQL queries, visits to a website, etc